Sudan: a front for Israel's proxy war on Sinai jihadis?

 “This is all the more relevant today,” the ex-official said, referring to instability in Egypt and surging Sinai militancy.

-Foreign intelligence sources said Israel carried out a unmanned drone raid on a convoy south of Khartoum last month that destroyed 200 tons of munitions, including rockets, intended for Gaza.
+Foreign intelligence sources said Israel carried out a unmanned drone raid on a convoy south of Khartoum last month that destroyed 200 tonnes of munitions, including rockets, intended for Gaza.

 Tuesday’s blowing up of the Sudanese munitions factory was different to previous incidents, in that a state asset was hit.
 In a further suggestion of escalation by Israel, witnesses said the sortie was carried out by piloted fighter jets.

-Amos Gilad, a senior Israeli defense official, made clear that Sudan should be considered fair game - an enemy like Hamas and Iran - and that Cairo’s interests were also at stake.
+Amos Gilad, a senior Israeli defence official, made clear that Sudan should be considered fair game - an enemy like Hamas and Iran - and that Cairo’s interests were also at stake.

 Sudanese Information Minister Ahmed Belal Osman declined to say whether any weapons from the attacked Yarmouk arms factory in Khartoum had ended up in Gaza, saying on Wednesday that only “traditional weapons in line with international law” were produced there.